 Being able to file a car accident lawsuit in Los Angeles has a time limit.
 Known as the statute of limitations, the California Code of Civil Procedure (CCP) §335.1 generally gives you two years from the date of the collision to file your personal injury lawsuit.

 Do not overlook or underestimate the seriousness of the state’s filing deadline.
 Not complying with the statute of limitations might lead you to lose your right to file a lawsuit in general.
 If that happens, the at-fault driver might not be legally compelled to compensate you for your injuries and their related expenses.

 Avoid putting your right to compensation at risk due to time constraints.
-Contact a local law firm immediately after you are involved in an accident to ensure they have enough time to prepare and file your personal injury lawsuit in accordance with California’s statute of limitations.
+Contact a local law firm immediately after your accident to ensure they have enough time to prepare and file your personal injury lawsuit in accordance with California’s statute of limitations.

-Find Out Who Can Be Sued in a Car Accident Case
+Find Out Who You Can Sue in a Car Accident Case

-Determining who to pursue after a car accident might be challenging if there was more than one car involved in the collision or if a municipal or commercial vehicle was involved.
+Determining who to pursue after a car accident might be challenging if there was more than one car in the collision.
+Also, you might need more thorough legal advice if your crash involved a municipal or commercial vehicle.

 You do not have to clarify the right party to pursue on your own.
 Contact our team at the Jacoby & Meyers Law Offices by calling (866) 559-7223 today.
 We are ready to fight for financial compensation for you.